You’ve Got Activities Planned, Don’t Forget Your Camera!

 This is easy stuff and there is no need to make it complicated.
 Since indoor lighting is usually pretty low, we don’t want to see motion blur, so put your hotshoe flash on the camera and tilt the bounce head so the light reflects off the ceiling.
 Put your camera in Program mode and then just focus and shoot.

 Using a wide-angle lens can give smaller rooms a sense of big space, and you can get very tight shots using your telephoto zoom.
 If you need everyone in the photo, put your camera on your tripod and use either a remote trigger or the self-timer built into pretty much all the cameras out there today.
 The best shots will come when you work smoothly and simply.
 The less a big production you make of this, the more natural the shots become.

 Perhaps you are heading out for a ski day or sledding, or snowboarding.
 Don’t forget your camera!
 The idea is to let the camera do the majority of the work in terms of stopping motion and ensuring that you get the shots that you want, without it being a hassle.
-You probably won’t need a lot of gear, your camera and one lens.
-If for sports, take your telephoto zoom, and if for landscapes, take your wide angle zoom, such as your kit lens.
+You probably won’t need a lot of gear, your camera, and one lens.
+However, your family doesn’t need to be participating in extreme sports like skiing or snowboarding for a good picture.
+Perhaps your child has one of the best stunt scooters on the market and he wants some pictures of him performing some of the tricks that he’s learned.
+For that sort of picture, you’ll probably just want to use the same kit as the snowboarding images.
+However, if you’re taking more photos of sports, take your telephoto zoom, and if for landscapes, take your wide-angle zoom, such as your kit lens.